 The Richard P. Butrick Lecture Fund was established by the Honorable Richard P. Butrick, a retired diplomat, to support an annual lecture or lectures.

-The Classical Dance Residency Fund underwrites up to three classical dance artists-in-residence each semester in support of Hamilton's Dance Department.
+The Classical Dance Residency Fund underwrites up to three classical dance artists-in-residence each semester in support of Hamilton's Dance and Movement Studies Department.

 The Class of 1940 Cultural Endowment was established on the occasion of the 50th Reunion of the Class of 1940 to support a major cultural event to be held annually at the College, preferably in the Hans H. Schambach Center for Music and the Performing Arts.